VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/scheduler.md

 ---
-sort: 3
+sort: 4
-title: Scheduler Config
+title: Scheduler
-weight: 3
+weight: 4
 menu:
   docs:
-    parent: "docs"
+    parent: "vmanomaly-components"
-    weight: 3
+    weight: 4
-    # sort: 3
+    # sort: 4
 aliases:
-  - /anomaly-detection/docs/scheduler.html
+  - /anomaly-detection/components/scheduler.html
 ---

 # Scheduler

-Scheduler is a part of config that defines how often to run and make inferences, as well as what timerange to use to train the model.
+Scheduler defines how often to run and make inferences, as well as what timerange to use to train the model.
+Is specified in `scheduler` section of a config for VictoriaMetrics Anomaly Detection.

 ## Parameters